melodysyeh/DSI-Studio-Cloud/README.md

 # DSI Studio on GitHub Cloud Computing

-This repository runs DSI Studio's atuomated tracking using Github Action, which offers 20 concurrent jobs with 2-core CPU each, equivalent to a 40-core workstation.
+This repository runs DSI Studio's automated tracking using Github Action, which offers 20 concurrent jobs with a 2-core CPU each, equivalent to a 40-core workstation.

-**The data will be publicly accessibile by everyone.
+**The data will be publicly accessible by everyone.
 Do not use this to process patient or sensitive data.**

 The process takes a **FIB file** as the input data [(steps to generate a FIB file from NIFTI or DICOM files)](https://dsi-studio.labsolver.org/doc/gui_t1.html)